shundhammer/qdirstat/README.md

 little own infrastructure.
 The KDE libs are just not worth the hassle anymore.

+### But what about K4DirStat?

+Well, yes, it does exist.
+I don't want to discount the work that went into that port, but when I looked at it just a couple of days ago, it was still using the old Qt3 compatibility classes which were deprecated a long time ago.
+It's only a matter of time until they will finally be dropped.
+And the old KDirStat took the old Qt3 QListView / QListViewItem very much to its limits, and it used the old Qt3 QCanvas heavily for the treemaps.
+So, K4DirStat was a port to Qt4 / KDE4 -- kind of.
+It does use Qt4 / KDE4 libs -- technically speaking, but not by spirit.
+It does not use any of the new technologies that Qt4 brought along, neither the model/view based item views nor QGraphicsView and related.

+That's what I did with this recent port: It's now cleanly based on the model/view concept.
+There is no Qt3 compatibility stuff left over.
+And while I was at it, I also threw out the other KDE stuff; I didn't really need or want it.

+### New Stuff

+- Icons are now compiled into the source thanks to Qt's resource system; now it's just one binary file, and nothing will go missing.

+- The build system is now Qt's _QMake_.
+I got rid of that _AutoTools_ (Automake, Autoconf, Libtool) stuff that most developers find intimidating with its crude M4 macro processor syntax.
+QMake .pro files are so much simpler, and they do the job just as well.

+- QDirStat now has its own log file.
+Right now it still logs to /tmp/qdirstat.log, but this will probably change in the future.
+No more messages on stdout that either clobber the shell you started the program from or that simply go missing.

 ## Current Development Status

+- 2015-12-20  First usable preview version - see screenshot below.
+It's still pretty rough, and sorting via the QSortProxyModel seems to be awfully slow once a number of tree branches were ever opened.
+Looks like I'll have to do that myself, too.

 - 2015-12-18  Found the crippling bugs that made the DirTreeModel do crazy things.
               None of the Qt classes proved to be helpful to find that -